henriklovhaug/md-tui/README.md

 > not get reassigned.

 > Actions can only be assigned to single characters.
 Space, fn keys, ctrl+key,
-> backspace etc., will not take affect and the default will be in use.
+> backspace etc., will not take effect and the default will be in use.

 ```toml
 # Keyboard actions